Published On: December 6, 2021

 The key to support is to manage customers’ expectations.
 The support provider—whether a bot or human—if could replicate a human agent in solving problems and managing the expectations, users don’t seem to care.
 Don’t worry, nobody is going to talk your chatbot out about the holiday it last took when his printer refuses to work.

-Chat is the relaxing way to communicate
+Chat is a relaxing way to communicate

 Every country has different point of view when it comes to messaging, everybody loves the convenience it provides, except for UAE which finds it economical.

 The next generation of chatbots might tap into the power of AI.
 Via a set of application programming interfaces (APIs) programmers could train deep learning models for image recognition and natural language processing with the help of pre-trained image classifiers, or their own image recognition software.